Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Applications

-{\tt Mahakala} is written with flexibility and ease of use as a high priority.
-This flexibility allows us to easily explore how different regions in the flow are related to image features.
-As an example, we calculate the relative contribution of different regions in the flow of example snapshot in Figure~\ref{fig:3_color_panel}.
-The first column on the left shows a single GRMHD snapshot imaged at 60 degree inclination for three values of $R_{\mathrm{high}}$.
-The second column shows three-color images, with each color corresponding to emission from a different region in space near the black hole.
-Emission that originates in regions where $\theta<\pi/4$ (forward jet) is shown in red, emission from regions where $\pi/4\le \theta \le 3\pi/4$ (the disk) is shown in green, and emission from regions where $\theta>3\pi/4$ (counter jet) is shown in blue.
-We note that for each color, we ignore the absorption in regions composite to the trial emission region.
-Not surprisingly, for all values of $R_{\mathrm{high}}$, the disk region contributes the most to the central region of the image, while the forward and counter jets contribute to emission above and below the central ring.
-As $R_{\mathrm{high}}$ is increased, the relative contribution of the disk region decreases and the forward and counter jet become more visible.
+As an example, we calculate the relative contribution from different flow regions in Figure~\ref{fig:3_color_panel}.
+The first column on the left shows the image of a GRMHD snapshot from a MAD simulation observed at 17 degree inclination, which is consistent with the inclination angle inferred for the large scale jet observed at radio frequencies \citep{2018ApJ...855..128W}.
+Each row in the figure corresponds to different values of $R_{\mathrm{high}}$.
+The second column shows three-color images with each color tracing emission from a different region of space (the forward jet in green, counter jet in blue, and disk regions in red).
+In computing the values for each color, we ignore absorption outside of the trial emission region.

+Since the color perception of the human eye is not uniform, we also show the horizontal cross sections of these three color images in Figure~\ref{fig:cross_sect_MAD} and quote the percentage of flux that originates in each region.
+The disk contributes the most to the image, followed by the forward and then counter jets respectively.
+Specifically, the ring-like feature in the image is dominated by emission that originates within the disk.
+The disk emission peaks approximately at the edge of the black hole shadow, the boundary of which is defined as the critical impact parameter between the photons that escape and those that fall into the black hole.
+The forward jet contributes to the region above the ring and to the center of the ring, since at this inclination this emission originates between the black hole and the observer.